Turn 3 Watkins Glen, a long time ago...

 When this effort first started I was also tracking advertisements for 4 cylinder 914s but it quickly became aparent that there were just too many of these cars being advertised and that many more of these cars were being advertised on a local level where it was impossible for me to track them.
 It was hard enough to keep up with the few 914/6s being advertised, so the effort to track 4 cylinder cars was quickly dropped.

 The database currently has information on about 1720 unique 914/6 serial numbers.
-Of the 3360 produced, 1785 model year 1970 and 1971 of these cars were officially imported into North America with the rest being sold around the world.
-No 1972 914/6s were officially imported into North America.
+Of the 3355 produced, 1785 model year 1970 and 1971 of these cars were officially imported into North America with the rest being sold around the world.
+No 1972 914/6s were officially imported into North America but over the years a significant number have found their way into North America.
 The information in the database is primarially for North American cars but over the last few years I have found information on quite a few European cars.
 Lately it has become aparent that many cars originally imported into the US are now being shipped back to Europe and around the world.

 The information comes from many sources, these include but is not limited to the following magazines: